 - "Independent" Medical Examinations

 Which tools are used, and how they are used will vary depending on the issues involved in the case.
-You will required to assist the lawyers in preparing and responding to the various types of Discovery demands.
+You will required to assist the personal injury lawyers in preparing and responding to the various types of Discovery demands.

-Settlement represents an agreed resolution of the case, when the lawyers and insurance adjusters satisfy themselves that a particular amount of money paid in settlement is an acceptable alternative to the risks and uncertainties of a trial outcome for their clients.
+Settlement represents an agreed resolution of the personal injury case, when the lawyers and insurance adjusters satisfy themselves that a particular amount of money paid in settlement is an acceptable alternative to the risks and uncertainties of a trial outcome for their clients.